Today, we’re gonna look at the usages of Verb-던, which can be classified as a “past-tense modifier form” of verbs.

 - the drama that I used to enjoy watching regularly

-- the drama that I’ve been watching regularly (=more commonly replaced with 재미있게 보는 드라마)
+- the drama that I’ve been watching regularly up to this time

 So now we know all the possible meanings of Verb-던.

-A. You can get the most obvious hint from the time adverb, or even the verb that the sentence ends with.
+B. You can get the most obvious hint from the time adverbs.

-B. You can also narrow down the meaning by paying attention to the nature of the verb that’s modified with -던.
+C. You can also narrow down the meaning by paying attention to the nature of the verb that’s attached to -던.